Bank of Baroda

 How the matter was addressed in our audit

-The net advances of the Bank constitute 67.21 percent of the total assets, which is the significant part of the financial statements.
-They are, inter-alia, governed by income recognition, asset classification and provisioning (IRACP) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing Advances (NPA) except in case of foreign offices in which case the classification of advances and provisioning thereof is made as per local regulations or RBI guidelines, whichever is more stringent.
-The Bank classifies these Advances based on IRACP norms as per its accounting policy followed.
+The net advances of the Bank constitute 70.13 percent of the total assets, which is a significant part of the financial statements.
+They are, inter-alia, governed by income recognition, asset classification and provisioning (IRACP) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing (NPAs) except in case of foreign offices in which case the classification of advances and provisioning thereof is made as per local regulations of the foreign jurisdiction or RBI guidelines, whichever is more stringent.
+The Bank classifies these Advances based on IRACP norms as per its accounting policy consistently followed.

-Identification of performing and non-performing Advances involves establishment of proper mechanism.
-The Bank accounts for all the transactions related to Advances in its Information Technology System (IT System) viz.
-Core Banking Solution (CBS) which also identifies whether the advances are performing or non-performing.
+Identification of performing and non-performing Advances involves establishment of appropriate control mechanisms.
+The Bank accounts for all the transactions related to advances in its Information Technology System (IT System) viz.
+Core Banking Solution (CBS) and other allied IT systems.
+The Bank identified performing and non-performing advances through these IT systems.

-Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by the Reserve Bank of India (“RBI”), the Bank also has certain policies for provisioning on non- performing assets.
+Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by RBI, the Bank also has certain prudential policies for provisioning on non- performing assets more specifically described in Schedule 17: Significant Accounting Policies.

 The carrying value of these advances (net of provisions) may be materially misstated if, either individually or in aggregate, the IRACP norms are not properly followed.

-Considering the nature of the transactions, regulatory requirements, existing business environment, estimation/ judgement involved in valuation of securities and calculation of provisions, it is a matter of high importance for the intended users of the Standalone Financial Statements.
+Considering the nature of the Bank's lending transactions, regulatory requirements, existing business environment, estimation/ judgement involved in valuation of securities and assessment of required provisions, this is a matter of high importance for the intended users of the Standalone Financial Statements.

-Further due to reliance placed on data submitted by the borrowers & lead bank for Drawing Power calculations, third party for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non-performing advances, we determined the above area as a Key Audit Matter.
+Further due to reliance placed on data submitted by the borrowers and lead banks for Drawing Power calculations, third parties for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non-performing advances, we have determined the above aspect as a Key Audit Matter.

-We assessed the Bank's system in place to identify and provide for non-performing assets.
-Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing including the following:
+We assessed the Bank's system in place to identify, classify and provide for non-performing advances.
+Our audit approach consisted of testing of the design and operating effectiveness of the internal controls and substantive testing including the following:

-a) We had obtained understanding from the Bank about the controls built in the system, checks and balances incorporated with respect to adherence to the RBI guidelines and related Bank's Policies for identification of non-performing assets, provisioning to determine the nature, timing and extent of the substantive procedures and had accordingly planned our audit procedures.
+a) We obtained an understanding from the Bank about the controls built in the system, checks and balances incorporated with respect to adherence to the RBI guidelines and related Bank's Policies for identification, classification of non-performing asset and provisioning thereon in order to determine the nature, timing and extent of the substantive procedures and accordingly planned our audit procedures.

-b) The accuracy of the data input in the system for income recognition, classification into performing and non performing Advances and provisioning in accordance with the IRACP norms in respect of the top 20 branches allotted to us.
-In carrying out substantive procedures at the branches allotted to us, we have examined large advances/ stressed advances while other advances have been examined on a sample basis including review of valuation reports of independent valuers as provided by the Bank's management.
+b) We reviewed the accuracy of the data input in the system for income recognition, classification into performing and non-performing Advances and provisioning in accordance with the IRACP norms in respect of the top 20 branches audited by us.
+In carrying out substantive procedures at these branches, we examined large advances / stressed advances while other advances were examined on a sample basis including review of valuation reports of independent valuers as provided by the Bank's management.

-c) Existence and effectiveness of monitoring mechanisms such as Internal Audit, Systems Audit, Credit Audit and Concurrent Audit as per the policies and procedures of the Bank.
+c) We assessed the existence and effectiveness of the Bank's internal monitoring mechanisms such as Internal Audit, Systems Audit, Credit Audit and Concurrent Audit as per the policies and procedures of the Bank and placed reliance thereon to the extent considered necessary.

-d) Relied on the returns received from the branches not subject to audit and in that regard reviewed the internal monitoring mechanisms/systems of the Bank to satisfy the correctness of the sample data made available to us and ensured exceptions/deviations/errors noticed during our audit procedures were adequately considered by the Bank.
+d) As permitted by the SAs, we relied on the work done by the branch auditors for other domestic and foreign branches selected for audit by the Bank.
+We also relied on the returns received from the branches not subjected to audit and in that regard reviewed the internal monitoring mechanisms/systems of the Bank to satisfy the correctness of the sample data made available to us and ensured exceptions/deviations/errors noticed during our audit procedures were adequately considered by the Bank.

-e) Test checked the identification and provisioning of nonperforming assets and corresponding reversal of income, in accordance with RBI Guidelines issued from time to time.
+e) On a sample basis, we verified the system-based identification and provisioning of non-performing assets and corresponding reversal of income, in accordance with RBI Guidelines issued from time to time.

-f) Evaluated and tested the management estimates and judgements for the purpose of identification of NPA and adequacy of provision required as per RBI's Prudential norms.
+f) Evaluated and tested the management estimates and judgements for the purpose of identification of NPA and adequacy of provisions required as per RBI's Prudential norms.

 g) Evaluated the effectiveness of automated IT based system of asset classification implemented by the Bank in accordance with the directives of RBI.

-i) Ensured exceptions noticed during our audit procedures are duly corrected.
+h) We ensured that exceptions noticed during our audit procedures, wherever significant, were duly corrected.

 (ii) Information Technology (IT) architecture and system controls impacting financial Reporting: